Receive Free Liturgical Living Reminders for Catholic Feasts and Fasts Straight to Your Inbox

 St. Joseph Table Bread and Decor

-St. Joseph’s Feast Day usually falls during Lent, and always falls on March 19.
+St. Joseph Feast Day Table: Recipes for the Celebration St. Joseph’s Feast Day usually falls during Lent, and always falls on March 19.
 (He is actually one of the few saints to have two feast days – his other feast day is on May 1st and celebrates his role as St. Joseph the Worker).
-St. Joseph’s March feast day is to celebrate his role […]
+St. […]

 Maundy Thursday Meaning and Significance: A Helpful Guide